 Better Cotton Initiative

-Better Cotton, the world’s largest cotton sustainability programme, is growing and we are looking for a forward-thinking Certification & Assurance Manager to join our team.
-Our mission is to help cotton communities survive and thrive, while protecting and restoring the environment.
-Through our network of field-level partners we have trained over 2.5 million farmers - from the smallest to the largest – across 23 countries in more sustainable farming practices.
+Better Cotton is the world’s largest cotton sustainability programme.
+Our mission: to help cotton communities survive and thrive, while protecting and restoring the environment.
+In challenging times, we are meeting the challenge head on.
+Through our network of field-level partners we have trained over 2.5 million farmers - from the smallest to the largest - in 23 countries in more sustainable farming practices.
+A quarter of the world’s cotton is now grown under the Better Cotton Standard.
+We have united the industry’s stakeholders behind our efforts, from ginners and spinners to brand owners, civil society organisations and governments.
+Everyone who cares about cotton and its sustainable future can now be part of something better.

 About this role